yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2020/index.md

 ### Part 3 - Smite as hard as you desire

-[Morph1984](https://github.com/Morph1984) strikes again with [part 3 of Project Mjölnir](https://github.com/yuzu-emu/yuzu/pull/4866) - a major rewrite of yuzu's Human Interface Device (HID).
+[Morph](https://github.com/Morph1984) strikes again with [part 3 of `Project Mjölnir`](https://github.com/yuzu-emu/yuzu/pull/4866) - a major rewrite of yuzu's `Human Interface Device (HID)`.
 This concludes months of hard work that also involved the contributions of [Its-Rei](https://github.com/its-rei) (who designed the new user interface) and [jroweboy](https://github.com/jroweboy) (who started the original HID rewrite that later Morph continued).

 Just as [three different gifts](https://en.wikipedia.org/wiki/Mj%C3%B6lnir#Origins_in_the_Prose_Edda) were given to the Nordic gods by the dwarves (including the iconic hammer of Thor), this project was divided in three parts focused on different aspects of emulating the input control of the Nintendo Switch.

 The first part was centered in overhauling the user interface, as well as modifying and fixing errors in the backend that handled the mapping and detection of controllers.
 These changes allowed yuzu's implementation of input to behave more closely to the hardware, improved the user experience and also paved the way for the subsequent improvements in the following PRs.

-The second part took care of implementing the Controller Applet: a service used by games to communicate and set up the kind of controller input they can accept, how many players will use them, what character they will control, etc.
+The second part took care of implementing the `Controller Applet`: a service used by games to communicate and set up the kind of controller input they can accept, how many players will use them, what character they will control, etc.

-And now, at last, comes the third part of this project, introducing bug fixes, Controller Profiles, and also an overhaul to the implementation of Rumble realized by [german77](https://github.com/german77).
+And now, at last, comes the third part of this project, introducing bug fixes, `Controller Profiles`, and also an overhaul to the implementation of `Rumble` realized by [german77](https://github.com/german77).

 {{< imgs
 	"./01_load_profile.gif | Loading a profile for a Sony DS4 controller."
   >}}

-Controller Profiles had been a placeholder since Part 1 of Project Mjölnir.
+`Controller Profiles` had been a placeholder since Part 1 of `Project Mjölnir`.
 They allow users to set up the configuration of their gamepads and save them in a file, which can be loaded and marked with a distinctive name.
 This is particularly useful for people who own more than one type of controller, since they store all button and axis information, as well as the port and engine used to read the input data.
 Changing between one configuration and another then becomes as simple as clicking a dropdown menu and choosing the desired profile, and all the settings will then be applied automatically.
-Users now can create a Profile by simply clicking on the "New" button and writing a descriptive name to save it.
+Users now can create a profile by simply clicking on the "New" button and writing a descriptive name to save it.

 [Modifier Buttons](https://github.com/yuzu-emu/yuzu/pull/4809) was also another feature that wasn't working well since Part 1.
-A modifier button allows the user to change the range of an axis on the fly by pressing it, which is particularly useful when said axis is mapped to digital buttons instead of an analog stick.
+A `Modifier Button` allows the user to change the range of an axis on the fly by pressing it, which is particularly useful when said axis is mapped to digital buttons instead of an analog stick.
 This is because digital buttons are interpreted as a "virtual axis" that is being pushed from the minimum value (0%) to its maximum value (100%) every time they are pressed.
 With this change, now it is possible to set the maximum value of this axis to a value lower than 100%, effectively limiting its range.
+Useful for walking or sneaking!

 Next on the list of fixed bugs, we have a [controller reconnection issue](https://github.com/yuzu-emu/yuzu/pull/4816).
 Sometimes, a controller instance was being pushed back into memory right after being disconnected.
 This faulty behaviour was a bug that prevented the controller from being recognized by yuzu when it was reconnected by the user again.
-Morph implemented a simple guard to avoid this and solved the problem.
+[Morph](https://github.com/Morph1984) implemented a simple guard to avoid this and solved the problem.

 For some games, vibrations didn't work properly, or at all.
-To understand why this was happening, I will need to explain a bit of what’s going on behind the curtains of abstraction, so please bear with me here.
+To understand why this was happening, We will need to explain a bit of what’s going on behind the curtains of abstraction, so please bear with me here.

-Rumble in the Nintendo Switch is physically generated by a pair of identical [Eccentric Rotating Mass (ERM) motors](https://en.wikipedia.org/wiki/Rotating_unbalance) that can emit a wide range of frequencies on the low and high spectrum, independently from each other.
+`Rumble` in the Nintendo Switch is physically generated by a pair of identical [Eccentric Rotating Mass (ERM) motors](https://en.wikipedia.org/wiki/Rotating_unbalance) that can emit a wide range of frequencies on the low and high spectrum, independently from each other.
 This contrasts with the approach used in other controllers, which typically have a low frequency ERM at the left side and a high frequency ERM at the right side; depending on the desired frequency band at which one wants to make those controllers vibrate, it is possible to send signals to one or the other and thus accomplish low and high frequency rumble.
 The Nintendo Switch also characterizes vibration in such a way that it's possible for games to distinguish between the left and right motors of different players.
 This is because each device has an identifier handler that is used to send the correct vibration commands to the right place.

 Prior to this PR, the functions that processed this handler information weren’t coded yet, or they were stubbed and returned incorrect information.
-This exceeded the capabilities of the [SDL library](https://www.libsdl.org/) (an [API](https://en.wikipedia.org/wiki/API) that yuzu uses to communicate with the hardware of the input devices), which was designed to work with generic gamepads that do not present any of these features.
+Even with those limitations, this exceeded the capabilities of the [SDL library](https://www.libsdl.org/) (an [API](https://en.wikipedia.org/wiki/API) that yuzu uses to communicate with the hardware of the input devices), which was designed to work with generic gamepads that do not present any of these unique features of the Nintendo Switch.
 As a result, the rumble wasn't being processed correctly.
-This resulted in inaccurate behaviour, such as the lack of vibration for the controllers of players other than player one, since this handler information wasn't available for SDL to distinguish where to send the vibration signals other than for “controller 0”.
-In order to make vibrations work as intended, Morph investigated how this information was characterized and implemented the functions to process these handlers, so that the vibration data could be sent to the appropriate devices and players.
-The addition of these functions also fixed a number of games, such as `Xenoblade: Definitive Edition`, `Xenoblade 2`, `Hollow Knight`, and many others that previously didn't exhibit rumble at all.
+This resulted in inaccurate behaviour, such as the lack of vibration for the controllers of players other than player one, since this handler information wasn't available for SDL to distinguish where to send the vibration signals other than for "controller 0".
+In order to make vibrations work as intended, [Morph](https://github.com/Morph1984) investigated how this information was characterized and implemented the functions to process these handlers, so that the vibration data could be sent to the appropriate devices and players.
+The addition of these functions also fixed a number of games, such as `Xenoblade Chronicles: Definitive Edition`, `Xenoblade Chronicles 2`, `Hollow Knight`, and many others that previously didn't exhibit rumble at all.

 Previously, some people using certain types of wireless controllers reported in-game performance losses whenever their gamepads rumbled.
-The problem of this issue lied in the rate at which the vibration states were being updated to these controllers, so german77 implemented a solution to reduce the rate to 50 Hz and filter out some of the vibrations.
+The problem of this issue lied in the rate at which the vibration states were being updated to these controllers, so [german77](https://github.com/german77) implemented a solution to reduce the rate to 50 Hz and filter out some of the vibrations.
 But it was later reported that some vibration effects were missing in games such as `Super Smash Bros.
 Ultimate` due to this filter, so an alternative solution was needed.
-For this reason, Morph implemented "Accurate Vibrations", a toggle option (off by default) that switches between a full implementation and one with the effective vibration rate reduced through heuristics.
+For this reason, [Morph](https://github.com/Morph1984) implemented `Accurate Vibrations`, a toggle option (off by default) that switches between a full implementation and one with the effective vibration rate reduced through heuristics.
 If this option is disabled, the following actions are performed:

 - The vibration rate is limited to 100 vibrations per second, excluding vibrations with an amplitude value of 0 (which is considered as the "not vibrating" state).
-This rate was determined to be safe through testing by Morph and [Ren](https://github.com/renA21).
+This rate was determined to be safe through testing by [Morph](https://github.com/Morph1984) and [Ren](https://github.com/renA21).
 - Successive state changes with the same amplitude value (i.e. identical amplitude vibrations) are excluded in order to reduce the amount of state changes sent into the device.

 {{< imgs
 	"./02_configure_vibration.png | Vibration Configuration Window."
   >}}

 These changes were enough to fix the stutters experienced by these users.
-In order to toggle "Accurate Vibrations" on, the user should navigate to `Emulation > Controls` and click on "Configure", under the tickbox "Vibrations".
+In order to toggle `Accurate Vibrations` on, the user should navigate to `Emulation > Configure... > Controls` and click on "Configure" under the "Vibrations" tickbox.
 They can also change the intensity of the vibrations for each player, if desired.

 Furthermore, an additional check has been implemented when initializing a vibration device to determine if a controller is apt to rumble or not.
 It consists in sending vibrations with an amplitude value of 0 and reading the value sent back from the controller.
 While this approach works fine for the GameCube Adapter, SDL returns an incorrect value if two vibration signals with identical amplitudes are sent to the device.
 To work around this problem, yuzu first sends a vibration with an amplitude of 1/65535, then one with amplitude 0, and just then reads the value returned from the device.
 This check is extremely important, because it helps in implementing the necessary functions that tell the games if the vibration device is properly mounted and capable of rumble, and it also makes it possible for yuzu to disable rumble capabilities in the backend automatically if a controller doesn't support it.

- -- Hong: Expand when it works, what is needed to make them work, etc. Basically, what the user should expect to be done manually and what is automatic.
-On top of these changes, work has been done so that anybody can plug in their favorite controller and, if it supports vibrations, all configuration related to it will be applied automatically.
+On top of these changes, work has been done so that anyone can plug in their favorite controller and, if it supports vibrations, all configuration related to it will be applied automatically.
 In the case the controller doesn’t, however, rumble will be disabled on the backend.

 {{< imgs
 	"./03_mapping.png | Vibration Configuration Window."